-Alignment of performance metrics with key strategic objectives Identifying and selecting the right performance metrics for our performance-based compensation is key to incentivizing our executives to achieve our strategic plan, which promotes the interest of our stockholders.
+Alignment of performance metrics • Identifying and selecting the right performance metrics for our performance- Alignment of performance metrics with key strategic objectives based compensation is key to incentivizing our executives to achieve our strategic plan, which promotes the interest of our stockholders.
 In 2023, our strategic focus was to grow our top-line toward profitability in a manner aligned with our long-term planning.
 With this in mind, we modified the performance metrics used in both our annual cash bonus plan and performance-based restricted stock unit awards ("PSUs"): The annual cash bonus plan design was based on revenue (as in prior years) but we switched to the use of a non-GAAP operating margin metric from non-GAAP net income so that our focus on responsible growth is clear.
 Additionally, we determined that the portion of the annual cash bonus that we previously determined on a discretionary basis after the end of the year will instead be assessed against previously-established objectives and key results.
 The shift to the use of non-GAAP operating margin was also made in our PSU awards along with revenue and annualized recurring revenue (which were also used in 2022).
 We moved away from a discretionary component in our annual bonus plan whereby results were determined entirely after completion of the year to a process of establishing key financial and non-financial objectives with identified key results (OKRs) so that we can assess performance against these OKRs after the year was completed.
 We understand that some investors prefer that there not be overlap between the goals for our annual bonuses and long-term equity incentive awards and considered that in our goal setting for 2023, but ultimately determined that the importance of focusing on responsible growth justified the use of the same metrics in both plans.
 For 2024, we moved away from the use of overlapping metrics between our annual bonus and long-term equity.
-The 2024 annual bonus is tied to equally-weighted metrics of revenue and non-GAAP operating Market-based base salary increases We adjusted the base salaries of each of our NEOs in 2023, in each case to better align their base salaries with our competitive market and their expected contributions to our business.
+The 2024 annual bonus is tied to equally-weighted metrics of revenue and non-GAAP operating margin.
+The 2024 PSU award is tied 50% to annualized recurring revenue (ARR) to be determined in thr Market-based base salary increases shareholder return ("TSR") measured over a three-year period.
+We adjusted the base salaries of each of our NEOs in 2023, in each case to better align their base salaries with our competitive market and their expected contributions to our business.
 Continued focus on executive recruitment and retention While we seek to develop our executive compensation program so that it closely aligns with our pay-for-performance philosophy and rewards achievement of performance goals, this objective must complement other important objectives, including the hiring and retention of executives.
 To improve recruitment and strengthen retention, we continued our practice in 2023 of granting each NEO a portion of their annual equity awards in RSUs that vest solely over a time-based schedule and are not tied to Company performance with the remaining portion of their annual equity awards granted in PSUs as discussed below.
 As described in last year's proxy statement, in connection with retention grants made to other executives in December 2022, we made a retention grant in January 2023 for Ms. Tucker.
 During our stockholder engagement process, we heard clearly from some stockholders that they disfavor special retention awards and we do not intend to make any in the future without unique circumstances.